xiaogit00/musingsblog/content/posts/Macro-Overview-Of-Dexs-Using-Dune-Analytics-2021.md

 ***Analysis:***
 The results for this query is very interesting.
 It tells us that although Uniswap is the most active Dex, trades happening there are actually not of very high value.
 On the contrary, protocols like Curve and Synthetix see an astonishing average value per transaction at more than 100kUSD, with Curve leading the way at 175k USD / tx.
 That is 22x larger than the average tx value on Uniswap.
 That is an incredible amount of money for every transaction.
 What does it tell us about the demographic of users using Curve?
 It is possible that Curve has a greater user base of whale / whale-ish individuals.
 At the very least, there is something interesting for us to investigate further.

----
+### Synthetix sees highest average value per transaction at $327708 USD in 2021.

-### What is the average value of each transaction across networks (this year, 2021)?
+Looking at the data for 2021, we see that the average transaction value on Synthetix has risen sharply to $327k, topping Curve.
+The average transaction value on Curve this year is also higher than its overall average, by around 75k.
+More people are trading large volumes per transaction as they become more comfortable with Defi.
+The average transaction value has also increased for Uniswap.
+Interestingly, for this year, the average transaction size for SushiSwap is almost twice that of Uniswap.

-Query:
+>*Query: What is the average value of each transaction across networks (this year, 2021)?*
 ```SQL
 SELECT project, ROUND(AVG(usd_amount))
 FROM dex.trades